 If it’s faulty, your supplier should replace it.
 They should also refund you any money they owe you as a result of the fault, for example extra money you paid on a bill.

 You might be able to claim compensation too - ask your supplier.

 If it’s not faulty, you could have to pay for the cost of the test.

 If you’re not happy

 If you feel that your supplier has not followed the correct procedure, or you’re unhappy with the result, you should make a complaint to your supplier.

-Contact the Citizens Advice Consumer Helpline if you're having problems with your meter and need advice.
+Contact your local Citizens Advice bureau or the Citizens Advice consumer service if you're having problems with your meter and need advice.